-Folkloric use and several human case reports describe use of the essential oil of pennyroyal to cause abortion.
+Folkloric use and several human case reports describe the use of the essential oil of pennyroyal to cause abortion.
 However, it may do so at deadly or toxic doses, making this an unpredictable and dangerous use.

 Menstrual flow stimulant (emmenagogue)

-Folkloric use and several human case reports describe use of the essential oil of pennyroyal as an emmenagogue (menstrual flow stimulant).
+Folkloric use and several human case reports describe the use of the essential oil of pennyroyal as an emmenagogue (menstrual flow stimulant).
 However, it may do so at lethal or near-lethal doses, making this action unpredictable and dangerous.